RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/apps-monitoring.md

 ---

-Open a web browser to access the route URL(i.e. http://inventory-quarkus-user1-inventory.apps.seoul-7b68.openshiftworkshop.com/services/inventory) for invoking **getAll()** method in Inventory service.
+Open a web browser to access the inventory route URL for invoking `getAll()` method in Inventory service.

-Next, call **getAvailability(@PathParam String itemId)** method as well via the following **CURL** command with your Inventory's route URL:
+Next, call `getAvailability(@PathParam String itemId)` method as well via the following `CURL` command with your Inventory's route URL:

-`for i in {1..50}; do curl http://inventory-quarkus-userXX-inventory.apps.seoul-7b68.openshiftworkshop.com/services/inventory/329199 ; date ; sleep 1; done`
+`for i in {1..50}; do curl http://YOUR_INVENTORY_ROUTE_URL/services/inventory/329199 ; date ; sleep 1; done`

 Let's review the generated metrics.
-We have 3 ways to view the metircs such as **1)using CURL**, **2)using Prometheus Web UI**, and **3)using Grafana Dashboards**.
+We have 3 ways to view the metircs such as `1)using CURL`, `2)using Prometheus Web UI`, and `3)using Grafana Dashboards`.

-**1)** Execute `curl -H"Accept: application/json" inventory-quarkus-user1-inventory.apps.seoul-7b68.openshiftworkshop.com/metrics/application` via CodeReady Workspace Terminal.
+`1)` Execute `curl -H"Accept: application/json" http://YOUR_INVENTORY_ROUTE_URL/metrics/application` via CodeReady Workspace Terminal.
 You should use your own route URL of the Inventory service abd You will receive a similar response as here:

 ~~~shell
 {